 There are long pass, wide, medium & narrow spectra filters identifying electromagnetic waves from 2,000-10,000 angstroms (aka 200-1,000 nm, or 0.2-1.0 microns).

-Dips aka lines of absorption in the spectrograph occur as gasses absorb energy from light at specific points along the light spectrum.
+Dips in the observed light spectrum, also known as, lines of absorption occur as gasses absorb energy from light at specific points along the light spectrum.

 These dips or darkened zones (lines of absorption) leave a finger print which identify elements and compounds.